 This is the third in a series of integrated skills courses designed to develop listening, speaking and pronunciation skills of high intermediate ESL students.
-Activities, which include listening exercises, roleplay, pair work, small and large group discussions, interviews, oral presentations, and pronunciation drills (focusing on English sounds, rhythm and intonation), are presented in the context of relevant, contemporary, and intellectually challenging themes.
-This course is designed especially for students with academic objectives but is highly appropriate for students with personal language goals, as well.
-PREREQUISITE: ESL 538 or ESL 738 or ESL Assessment Recommendation
+Activities which include listening exercises, role play, pair work, small and large group discussions, interviews, oral presentations, and pronunciation drills (focused on English sounds, rhythm and intonation) are presented in the context of relevant, contemporary, and intellectually challenging themes.
+This course is designed especially for students with academic objectives, but is highly appropriate for students with personal language goals as well.
+Prerequisite: ESL 738 or ESL Assessment Recommendation

-108

 PREREQUISITES:

-Completion of ESL 538, as UG, with a grade of C or better.
-OR Completion of ESL 738, as NC, with a grade of P or better.
-OR Score of 1 on Intermediate II Total:
+Completion of ESL 738, as NC, with a grade of P or better.

+OR

+Score of 1 on Intermediate II

-6 COREQUISITES:
+COREQUISITES: